avantifellows/reporting/README.md

 docker volume create --name=dynamodb_data
 ```

-3. [ONLY FIRST TIME] Go into the shell of t `app` container and run:
+3. [ONLY FIRST TIME] Go into the shell of the `app` container and run:

 ```
 python generate_table